sahil505/nodeitup/readme.md

 - We know that js code runs on our browser console.
 While for nodejs it runs on our command prompt/bash i:e on our server.

+- nodejs is incredibly fast and efficient for real time applications such as social network websites where a lot of requests come in at onece so nodejs can handle them better and more efficiently by taking way less time to respond.